open-telemetry/opentelemetry-ruby/website_docs/configuring_automatic_instrumentation.md

 ### Next steps

 Instrumentation libraries are the easiest way to generate lots of useful telemetry data about your ruby apps.
 But they don't generate data specific to your application's logic!
-To do that, you'll need to enrich the automatic instrumentation from instrumentation libraries with [manual instrumentation](manual_instrumentation)
+To do that, you'll need to enrich the automatic instrumentation from instrumentation libraries with [manual instrumentation](manual_instrumentation).